pydanny/pydanny-event-notes/mongodbla2012/running-mongodb-in-cloud.rst

 ==========================================

 * by Dan Crosta, Software Engineer, 10gen
-* I know Dan Crosta from twitter and him answering questions about MongoDB to help me with http://eandatabase.org
+* I know speaker from twitter and him answering questions about MongoDB to help me with http://eandatabase.org

 .. note:: Late cause we were intercepted by Redhat/OpenShift marketing who wanted our advice on logos.